What Does Depression Look Like? How To Help Someone You Know Cope

 Recognizing depression signs and symptoms

 Symptoms during depressive episodes often occur throughout most of the day, nearly every day.
-For most people experiencing depression symptoms, they are severe enough to cause functional impairment, affecting their work, school, social life, or relationships.
+For most people experiencing symptoms of depression, they are severe enough to cause functional impairment, affecting their work, school, social life, or relationships.
 These symptoms can include the following:

 • Intense feelings of sadness or hopelessness